nostar/DroidStar/README.md

 Add DTMF commands like \*3node, \*1node, \*70, etc in the IAX DTMF box and hit send to send the DTMF string.
 The asterisk (*) character is already added on the Droidstar app, so only input the numeric portion of the command (70 instead of *70, etc).
 Details on various commands can be found at the AllStar wiki and others.

-# Building
+# General building instructions
-This software is written primarily in C++ on Linux and requires Qt5, and natually the devel packages to build.
+This software is written primarily in C++ on Linux and requires Qt5 >= Qt5.15, and natually the devel packages to build.
 Java, QML (Javascript based), and C# code is also used where necessary.

 Qt5 and Qt5-Quick development packages are required to build this software from source.
 With these requirements met, run the following:
 ```